Accounting for Intra-group Transactions in Separate Financial Statements

 Equity$1m

-The parent derecognises the item of PP&E and recognises a gain on disposal measured as the difference between the fair value of PP&E and its carrying amount.
-The difference between the fair value of PP&E and the contractual price is recognised as an equity contribution to the subsidiary (hence increasing the cost of the investment).
-Entries recognised by the parent are as follows:
+The parent removes the PP&E from its books and recognises a gain on disposal.
+This gain is calculated as the difference between the PP&E’s fair value and its carrying amount.
+The difference between the PP&E’s fair value and the transaction price is accounted for as an equity contribution to the subsidiary, increasing the cost of the investment.
+Here are the accounting entries by the parent:

 DRCR